 - If your items weren't originally received from a PO and have and don't have a Default Cost entered in their details, you can enter it on the fly in their respective Cost fields.
 If you do, however, the Cost you enter will not be saved as the Default Cost in the item's details.

 An item's Subtotal is calculated by multiplying its Cost by its Return Qty.
-Under COST SUMMARY, the Subtotal of all your items are then added together to give you the Return Value of the vendor return.
+Under COST SUMMARY, the Subtotal of all your items is then added together to give you the Return Value of the vendor return.

 4. Send a vendor return